 Other features to consider depending on your needs include GPS, WiFi and touchscreen capabilities.
 Some more advanced compact travel cameras also include manual modes, which can really help you get the most out of them, and some even shoot in RAW.
 Let’s take a look at our pick of the best compact travel cameras.

-Best Compact Travel Camera
+Best Compact Camera for Travel Photography

 Here are seven suggestions for recent compact travel cameras which I think are some of the best options for travel photography: